Pit Lasses Research

 Pit Lasses – An Update

-In summer 2017 it will be 175 years since females were banned from working underground in coal mines, and five years since Pit Lasses was published.
+It is over 175 years since females were banned from working underground in coal mines in 1842.
 With old newspapers now being much more accessible on-line than when I carried out my research, additional information has now become available about some of the women.

 Chapter 12 mentioned the prosecution of an unnamed mine-owner from Wooldale in Yorkshire who was convicted of employing female workers in December 1843, a year after it became illegal.
 Mr J W Moorhouse was charged by PC George Haigh with allowing Hannah Moss (15), Elizabeth Moss (12), Nancy Goldthorpe (13) and Mary Senior (17) to work as hurriers at his Lidgett Pit, moving newly hewn coal from the face to the surface.

 Some magistrates were mine-owners who did not like the new law.
 Others may have been uncomfortable when middle-class men faced charges, perhaps seeing crime as something perpetuated only by the poor.
 Magistrates at Holmfirth, the closest court to Wooldale, refused to hear the case against Moorhouse because one of their number was a mine-owner.
 It may have been a deliberate delaying tactic as PC Haigh then had to find a court which was prepared to hear the case, in addition to carrying out his normal duties.
 This led to questions in the trial at Huddersfield about why it had taken Haigh over a month to lay the charges.